GuiGui2/fabric-workshop/labs/zMarbles/MarblesSmartContractInstallLab.rst

 enter.
 In other words, you are entering a Bash shell within the *cli* Docker container.
 For most of the rest of the lab, you will be entering commands within this Bash shell.

-Instead of working as user *bcuser* on the ubuntu-bc server in the *~/zmarbles* directory, you are now inside the Docker container with
+Instead of working as user *blockchain* on the blkchn30 server in the *~/zmarbles* directory, you are now inside the Docker container with
 ID *fbe81505b8a2* (your ID will differ), working in the */opt/gopath/src/github.com/hyperledger/fabric/peer* directory.
 It is no coincidence that that directory is the value of the *working_dir* statement for the *cli* service in your *docker-compose.yaml* file.